 7. Aren’t there Federal Grants available to hire police officers?

 No, there are no federal grants that can be used to hire permanent positions.
 We do use federal and state grants to purchase equipment and to pay for overtime for specific enforcement missions such as DUII patrols.

 There is no automatic increase to the fee.
-In order to change the amount, the City Council would need to take an action authorizing the change.
+In order to change the amount, the City Council would need to hold a public hearing and take an action authorizing the change.

 • A Senior Citizen Hardship Assistance program is available to senior citizens who apply and can demonstrate one or more of the following criteria: